ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

 `The concept of balanced scorecard has evolved beyond the simple use of perspectives and it is now a holistic system for managing strategy.
 A key benefit of using a disciplined framework is that it gives organizations a way to “connect the dots” between the various components of strategic planning and management, meaning that there will be a visible connection between the projects and programs that people are working on, the measurements being used to track success (KPIs), the strategic objectives the organization is trying to accomplish, and the mission, vision, and strategy of the organization.`  [Balance Score Card Institute](https://balancedscorecard.org/bsc-basics-overview/)

+And this same view is present also in this article from [OrbusSoftware](https://www.orbussoftware.com/resources/blog/article/cobit-5-and-the-balanced-scorecard), where the idea of extending the traditional view of contemplating the business performance beyond the mere regards of short term financial metrics, that were brought forth by Kaplan & Norton into their new system, the "Balanced Scorecard (BSC)".

-And according to a article from [OrbusSoftware](https://www.orbussoftware.com/resources/blog/article/cobit-5-and-the-balanced-scorecard), this same concept from Kaplan & Norton with the BSC idea became a foundational principle in the evaluation of Governance, business strategy, and management performance, for short, medium, and also long term.
+So, in this new conception, it became adamant with the **BSC** principles to extend the evaluatinon of the business to add also non-financial measures and  incorporating intangible assets also, all within the new context of applying busuness governance, business strategy, and management the operations performance, not only for short, but also for medium, and long term:

 `The inference was that organizations could enhance their creation of value and enterprise performance by improving the management of their non-financial, intangible assets, through the integration of these into their existing performance management systems.
 As the saying goes, if you can’t measure it, you can’t improve it… so in retrospect it seemed inevitable that non-financial measures would emerge as critical to the overall performance management of the enterprise.` [OrbusSoftware](https://www.orbussoftware.com/resources/blog/article/cobit-5-and-the-balanced-scorecard)

-And the BSC concept also suggets that an organization should be examined from four different perspectives:
+And the **BSC** concept also suggets that an organization should be examined from four different perspectives:

-1. **Financial (or Stewardship)**: measure an organization's financial performance and also its use of the resources finantially.
+1. **Financial (or Stewardship)**: measure an organization's financial performance and also its use of the resources financially.
 2. **Customer/Stakeholder**: it focuses on performance from the point of view of customers or from the point of view of stakeholders.
-3. **Internal Process**: this measure is focused on the quality and efficiency of processes and products, or other key business factor.
+3. **Internal Process**: this measure is focused on the quality and efficiency of processes and products, or some other key business factors.
 4. **Organization Capacity (or Learning & Growth)**: this last area has the focus on the different kinds of capital and values from the organization:
     4.1.
 Human capital
     4.2.
 Infrastructure